Phabbits/EricsMineModMadness/wiki/docs/index.md

 ## Capture Rules
 1. If a base has no raid or war timer running, its raid chest must be adequately filled.
-2. If it is not, any player at that base can inform the moderator to change the base to the neutral color, eliminating the base’s grief and loot protections.
+2. If it is not, any player can inform the moderator to change the base to the neutral color, eliminating the base’s grief and loot protections.
 3. A neutral base can be captured by being first to fill its raid chest adequately and informing the moderator.

 # Getting started